ninjadev64/puredarwin-wiki/docs/For developers/QEMU.md

 **What is well known:**

-<span style="text-decoration:line-through">It seems that network hangs easily if the gateway is not pinged when network operations are needed.</span> As user inp reported on #puredarwin, adding '-no-kvm-irqchip' to the qemu call solves this issue with the rtl8139 driver.
+~~It seems that network hangs easily if the gateway is not pinged when network operations are needed.~~ As user inp reported on #puredarwin, adding '-no-kvm-irqchip' to the qemu call solves this issue with the rtl8139 driver.
 ### Ping workaround
-<span style="text-decoration:line-through">ping the gateway (10.0.2.2) from the guest side (PureDarwin) seems necessary at this time.</span>
-<span style="text-decoration:line-through">If it is not the done, the connection simply hangs or fails to establish sometimes.</span>
-As user inp reported on #puredarwin, adding '-no-kvm-irqchip' to the qemu call solves this issue with the rtl8139 driver.
+~~ping the gateway (10.0.2.2) from the guest side (PureDarwin) seems necessary at this time.~~ ~~If it is not the done, the connection simply hangs or fails to establish sometimes.~~ As user inp reported on #puredarwin, adding '-no-kvm-irqchip' to the qemu call solves this issue with the rtl8139 driver.

 Depending the ping interval (-i) against the virtual gateway, the bandwith varies (a pseudo bandwith control state; qos?).